alexxior/TaPAS/README.md

 ## Autor:        inż.
 Alexander Stefani
 ## Konsultacja:  Kamil Kozak

-Idea is to develop a independent add-on (preferable VST) for acoustical physical modelling of different shapes of saxophones to play as an virtual instrument in real-time through f.x.
+Idea is to develop an independent add-on (preferable VST) for acoustical physical modelling of different shapes of saxophones to play as an virtual instrument in real-time through 4.x.
 MIDI controller.
 We will use open source tools and make a free closed product for artists.

 The modelling will be calculated from OpenWinD library, JUCE VST creator and "popsicle" library for Python-JUCE integration.